chinamike65/hugo-tuolesi/content/book3/book3en.md

 To escape from the cycle of the six realms of rebirth, until liberation and becoming a Buddha, we must use our bodies to practise.
 However, most people do not understand the characteristics of their own bodies, nor do they realize the uniqueness of the human body.

-We Jambuvidpa people are very special and have many unparalleled characteristics.
+We Jambudvipa people are very special and have many unparalleled characteristics.

 For example, in order to liberate oneself and become a Buddha, one must cultivate virtues, concentration, and wisdom.